ElBedeawi/near-challenge-7/README.md

-# Creating Near Voting Smart Contract Step by Step Tutorial! :star_struck:
+# Creating Near Voting Smart Contract RUST Step by Step Tutorial! :star_struck:

 Hi!
 I'm Wagih ElBedeawi, Junior in both Rust and Near but I'm trying to share what I know, I welcome any improvements :hugs:.